Saddam2508/saddam2508/README.md

 ## 🧑‍💻 About Me

-II’m Saddam, a passionate freelance web developer with over one year of hands-on experience.
+I’m Saddam, a passionate freelance web developer with over two year of hands-on experience.
 I specialize in building modern and responsive websites using the latest web technologies.

 I’m a self-motivated learner and a dedicated problem solver who enjoys working both independently and as part of a team.
 I love sharing knowledge with others and believe in learning through teaching.

-Currently, I’m focused on enhancing my skills in full stack development with the goal of landing a great job or growing further in freelancing.
+Currently, I’m focused on enhancing my skills in full-stack development, with the goal of landing a great job or advancing further in freelancing.
 I'm always open to new opportunities and collaborations that help me grow and contribute meaningfully.

 ---